Supplement Focus on Coenzyme-Q-10

 Co-Q-10 (Coenzyme-Q10) is a vitamin-like compound present in all cells.
 It occurs naturally in the body and it is found in highest amounts in the mitochondria, the part of the cell where energy is created.

+Co-Q-10 levels are highest in the hardest-working tissues of the body, especially in the heart.
 As we get older, the amount of Co-Q-10 that the body produces decreases.
-Levels of Co-Q-10 are especially low in people who suffer from heart disease, and low levels of this compound means that the heart does not have the energy that it needs to keep it running normally.
+Levels of Co-Q-10 are particularly low in people who suffer from heart disease, and low levels of this compound could lead to impaired cardiac function in patients with borderline congestive heart failure.

 If you’ve ever taken Co-Q-10 as a supplement, you may have noticed that different names are used: some labels have ubiquinone, others ubiquinol.
 Many simply say coenzyme-Q-10, which can make things even more confusing.
 Coenzyme-Q10 is a general term that encompasses both ubiquinone and ubiquinol.
-Ubiquinone is the oxidised form of Co-Q-10 and the more common form in which the compound is commercially available.
+Ubiquinone is the oxidized form of Co-Q-10 and the more common form in which the compound is commercially available.
 Ubiquinol, the reduced form of Co-Q-10, is expensive to produce.
-This form of Co-Q-10 is the antioxidant form which neutralises free radicals and decreases cellular damage.
-Ubiquinone does not have this antioxidant effect.
-Ubiquinol is more effective than ubiquinone in increasing blood levels of Co-Q-10 ubiquinol, but less stable.
-Compare the prices between ubiquinone and ubiquinol to see which is more cost-effective.
+This form of Co-Q-10 is the antioxidant form that neutralizes free radicals and decreases cellular damage.

 continue to top